bbakunowicz/insulo/README.md

 # <a id="theming"></a>Theming
-Insulo theming is based on [material-ui theming](https://material-ui.com/customization/theming/).
+InsuloJS theming is based on [material-ui theming](https://material-ui.com/customization/theming/).
 The **insulo-theme-provider** is responsible for theming.
 Theming parameters are defined in **insulo-theme-provider** *initValue* parameter.
 You can define array of several themes.
-The property *props* of the elements in this table correspond to the properies of *material-iu* themes.
+The *props* property of the items in this array corresponds to the *material-iu* theme properties.
 The **insulo-theme-provider** *initValue* parameter has the *type* property influencing the presentation of the menu.
 Is sets the current theme type to dark or light.
 The theme array elements have *backgroud* and *selected* properties which affect menu colors.

-Theming in Insulo components is shown in the cra-demo project.
+Theming in InsuloJS components is shown in the cra-demo project.
 You can also test theming with the **Insulo template** as shown in [Theming provider functionality test](#test_theming).

 # <a id="loc"></a>Localization
-The **insulo-locale-provider** context provider is responsible for the localization functionality of the Insulo components.
+The **insulo-locale-provider** context provider is responsible for the localization functionality of the InsuloJS components.
 The *initValue* parameter of the **insulo-locale-provider** defines appropriate strings used in **Menu** component for selected language.
-The *initValue* also contains locales symbol conversion tables between used in Insulo components and symbols known from HTML or symbols used in the material-ui.
+The *initValue* also contains locales symbol conversion tables between used in InsuloJS components and symbols known from HTML or symbols used in the material-ui.
 The **insulo-locale-provider** context provider uses javascript navigator object to determine the language used.
 If the value of the language property is in the format "en-US", then **insulo-locale-provider** looks for string definitions first in the *US* property, then in the *en* property, and then uses the default language.

 You can test the language management with the **Insulo template** as shown in [Localization provider functionality test](#test_lang).